 In the Curator the squirrel at the bottom plays the role of the young man/ego who brings new growth down to earth at the service of the owls/priestly figures/aspects of personality.
 The tree has 7 golden branches, like the ladder which has 7 rungs corresponding to the 7 planets.

 The myth of Aeneas, which explains that knowledge from the unconscious (symbolized by the golden bough) can only be obtained with the willingness of nature is equivalent, psychologically, to the compartmentalization represented by the owls in the Curator.
 Meaning that the unconscious will only reveal the content of a compartment if one can handle it (or that one should be careful to access it only if ready for it).

-The tree is reminiscent of the one with the golden apples in the Garden of the Hesperides, and here the owls would be the Hesperides.
+The tree is reminiscent of the one with the golden apples in the Garden of the Hesperides, and here the owls would represent the Hesperides.
 Or it might be like the tree Campbell refers to as the Tree of Immortality, the one which takes you back into the Garden (as opposed to the apple of knowledge which takes you out of it.)

 Note: the quotes in italic are from the book by J.L.
 Henderson and D.N.
 Sherwood, Transformation of the Psyche: The Symbolic Alchemy of the Splendor Solis